 Plan Foundation Plantings Before You Buy

-It goes without saying that you want plantings that can thrive in your climatic zone, and the best way to ensure that is to buy them at a local garden center.
+It goes without saying that you want plantings that can thrive in your climatic zone, and the best way to ensure that is to buy them at a local garden center, particularly one that specializes in native plants.
 You might even consider using some of the species that are already growing and thriving elsewhere in your yard.
 Climatic zone isn't the only factor that guarantees a good garden, though, so it's worth the effort to draw a schematic that shows the following information at a glance:

 - Overall available space: Measure the length and width of each bed, remembering to allow a healthy space between the plantings and each other as well as the house to avoid encroachment.
-Gardening Know How recommends a minimum of 3 feet from the house for small shrubs and 5 feet for larger ones.
+As a rule of thumb, keep a minimum of 3 feet from the house for small shrubs and 5 feet for larger ones.

 - Sunny and shady areas: This may require a separate chart in which you catalog the number of hours each part of your house is in full sun, partial sun or shade each day.
 Spend the entire day making the chart and update it every hour.
 If you can't be at home all day, you can also program a time-lapse camera to take hourly shots or use a garden light meter.